rahuljmanoj/rahuljmanoj.github.io/_pages/talks.md

 <hr>

-<p>If you would like to discuss any of these talks, collaborate, or invite me to give a talk at your event, please feel free to <a href="/contact/">get in touch</a>.</p>
+<p>If you would like to discuss any of these talks, collaborate, or invite me to give a talk at your event, please feel free to get in touch. </p>